-Figure 10a shows an overlay of the adopted atomic and H2 absorption model on the Ly α - Ly μ lines from STIS and FUSE.
-The Ly α profile from the STIS E140M observation spans two orders, plotted as orange and green.
+Figure 10 shows an overlay of the adopted atomic and H2 absorption model on the Ly α -Ly μ lines from STIS and FUSE.
+The Ly α profile from the STIS E140M observation spans 2 orders, plotted as orange and green.
 The rest of the Lyman series are from FUSE with the s12 spectrum shown in orange and s21 shown in green.
 The stellar SED is shown in purple and the model is in black.
-The locations of the the individual H I velocity components from Table 2 are marked with vertical dotted lines.
-The model includes the H2 absorption determined in § 4.1.
-A comparison of the hydrogen absorption model against the s12 and s21 spectra for the entire FUSE wavelength range along with metallic absorption system identifications, arising from the photosphere, the nebula and nonnebular ism, can be found in McCandliss & Kruk (2007).
-We see that the model continuum in the vicinity of Ly β is $\sim 10\%$ too high, while at the shortest wavelengths it is low by a similar amount.
-There are also indications of absorption from O I and N II features (McCandliss & Kruk 2007, Table 2).
+The locations of the individual H I velocity components from Table 1 are marked with vertical dotted lines.
+The model includes the H_2 absorption determined in § 4.1.
+A comparison of the hydrogen absorption model against the s12 and s21 spectra for the entire FUSE wavelength range, along with metallic absorption system identifications arising from the photosphere, the nebula, and nonnebular ISM, can be found in McCandliss & Kruk (2007).
+We see that the model continuum in the vicinity of Ly β is ~10% too high, while at the shortest wavelengths it is low by a similar amount.
+There are also indications of absorption from O1 and N11 features (McCandliss & Kruk 2007, Table 2).

-Although the agreement of the model with the data is excellent, the procedure adopted here for constraining the neutral hydrogen column in the nebula is not ideal and in all likelihood provides a non-unique solution.
-However, the result is at least plausible, well within factors of two, given the uncertainty associated with the large background subtraction necessitated by the coarse angular resolution of the Dwingeloo data cube.
-A high angular resolution 21 cm mapping of the nebula would provide a more useful constraint on the velocity components, column densities and doppler widths associated with the nebula.
+Although the agreement of the model with the data is excellent, the procedure adopted here for constraining the neutral hydrogen column in the nebula is not ideal and in all likelihood provides a nonunique solution.
+However, the result is at least plausible, well within factors of 2, given the uncertainty associated with the large background subtraction necessitated by the coarse angular resolution of the Dwingeloo data cube.
+A high angular resolution, 21 cm mapping of the nebula would provide a more useful constraint on the velocity components, column densities, and Doppler widths associated with the nebula.
 We are mainly concerned with the total H I column density of the nebula rather than the individual components.
-The sum of components 1 - 4 is N(H I){neb} = $3.0 \pm 1 \times 10^{19}$ cm2.
-The non-nebular components 5 - 8 total to N(H I){non} = $6.2 \pm 1 \times 10^{19}$ cm2.
+The sum of components 1-4 is $N(\text{H I}){\text{neb}} = (3.0 \pm 1) \times 10^{19} \text{ cm}^2$.
+The nonnebular components 5-8 total to $N(\text{H I}){\text{non}} = (6.2 \pm 1) \times 10^{19} \text{ cm}^2$.